liqiang1102/-Liver-Fibrosis-Histology-Slides-Quantitative-Analysis-Using-3D-Volume-MATLAB-Code-for-needle-biop/README.md

 -------------------------------------------------------------------

 ## Main features
 * The code in code_hpc can be used in the HPC cluster to process gigabytes WSI images.
 * The code in code_local is a example, which can be used in the local computer to test small image dataset.

-## Matlab Code

-1. imagepreprocessing.m: read image data and color deconvolution;
-   3) Create several folder path under one project folder :
-   origin: store the sliced image from ndpi;
-   H :for red pixel color deconvolution;
-   E : for blue pixel color deconvolution;
-   Imgsrc1 : combine the H and E image to create labeled image;
-   Imgsrc2: image to rgb;
-2. test.m: input the tube and tissue size parameters, point coordinate position.

-3. normalizeStaining.m : color deconvolution function.

-4. tubevoxel.m: calculate the discrete point 3d space coordinate position.

-5. tissuemodel.m: 1) build the tissue by using the tissue image slides from origin file;
-       2) calculate the blue voxels ratio which represent the cancer area percentage;
-       3) the tube cross-section image visualization;
-6. modeltest.m: The testing model is constructed by pure color blocks for tesing tube tubevoxel.m

-7. labelimg.m : is function combine the H and E into labeled image;